gege13007/MatrixDirectLiveCaptureLens/examples/README.md

 Lenscapture for Raspberry is an example of use of the work of hzeller (https://github.com/hzeller/rpi-rgb-led-matrix) and its RGB Matrix of Led framework.
 This program will allow you to display continously on your led panel, a single portion (or the entire) Raspberry real screen.
+The prog will ask you the coordinates of the capture window.

 Running capture
 ---------------